-The Ngorongoro Conservation Area, spanning 8,292 km2, is a UNESCO World Heritage Site and home to incredible mammal diversity, including lions, wildebeests, and a significant population of African elephants.
-Our work here focuses on building the capacity of communities and authorities to promote coexistence with wildlife in balance with local livelihoods.
+The Ngorongoro Conservation Area is a UNESCO World Heritage Site and home to incredible mammal diversity, including lions, wildebeests, and a significant population of African elephants.
+Our work here focuses on building the capacity of communities and authorities outside the park to promote coexistence with wildlife in balance with local livelihoods, particularly with elephants as they move across the invisible boundaries between the park and local croplands.

 Working together, we can urgently address human-elephant conflict in and around the Ngorongoro Conservation Area to safeguard both the survival of these magnificent animals and improve the livelihoods of local communities.